stephaneisenbach/regenerative-money-supply/money-supply-in-terms-of-stability-draft.md

 This measurement issue creates the perception of profitability, which incentivizes further degradation.
 Ultimately, this destabilizes ecosystems and the economy itself.

+### Illustration

+Attempting to measure economic profit using monetary units that are decoupled from physical and ecological reality is like asking someone how fast they were driving and receiving the answer, "Ten apples fast."
+This response is meaningless because apples do not measure distance over time.
+Without any meaningful reference to the surrounding environment or actual impact, everything exists in a vacuum.

+This is how economic measurement behaves when it relies on currency units that have no link to real-world ecosystem parameters.

+Anchoring the money supply to concrete physical quantities – such as regenerative outcomes in ecological systems – makes monetary units relevant, measurable and accountable.
+Only then can they serve as meaningful instruments for expressing economic value within the context of planetary boundaries.
+We are embedded in and reliant upon the ecosystems that surround us.

+Without this connection, economic calculations remain meaningless — like reasoning within a sealed container, detached from the environment.

+Therefore, any attempt to determine "true prices" in an ecological context is bound to fail as long as the currency itself lacks a hard connection to the environment.

+Relative valuations that reflect ecological reality can only emerge through asset-backed ecological currencies.

 ### Target

 In order to preserve ecological and economic stability, it is urgent that the issuance of monetary units must be directly tied to verifiable **regenerative** outcomes of ecosystems.